 Don’t miss: Graveyard Fields, Richland Balsam, Looking Glass Falls, our Leaf-Peeping Guide.

 With all the things to see and do here, you’re going to want to stay awhile.
 And we can’t blame you.
 Our piece of the Smoky Mountains offers places to stay for every budget, while still providing neighborly kindness and Southern hospitality.
 If you’re bringing the whole family, choose a vacation home with plenty of room.
 Cabins are perfect for a cozy stay.
 Hotels and motels are the perfect way to stay under budget while still getting the quality visit you’re after.

 Don’t miss: Cataloochee Ranch, Route 19, The Swag, Jonathon Creek Inn.

 What to Eat

 Whatever your plans are (or lack thereof), we highly recommend finding time to take in a bit of nature.
 More specifically, our gang of wild elk.
-During fall, the male elk will try their best to impress any female elk onlookers and prove themselves suitable mates.
-While this spectacle is great for photos and videos, please remember that elk are wild animals and to adhere to our elk-watching safety tips.
-Don’t miss: Cataloochee Valley and Elk-Watching 101.
+During fall, the male elk will strut their stuff in time for mating season.
+While this spectacle is great for photos and videos, please remember that elk are wild animals.
+Please follow our elk-watching safety tips to keep yourself safe.

 Take Your Pick of Fun

-Taking a fall road trip is one of the best ways to enjoy the season with close friends and family.
-With so much to do in the NC Smokies, we hope you’ll consider stopping by along the way or making us your final destination.
+Taking a fall road trip is one of the best ways to enjoy the colorful season with close friends and family.
+With so much to do in the NC Smokies, you should consider making us your home base for a fall escape.

-Don’t forget to take lots of photos and tag your social posts with #HAYNOW to be featured in our future social and blog posts!
+Don’t forget to take photos of your journeys and tag those posts with #HAYNOW to be featured on our page!